Chamber Music Series

 Q: Do I need to audition for this series?

 A: No!
-All the returning students are eligible to participate without an additional audition.
+All the returning students who auditioned for the summer concert are eligible to participate without an additional audition.

 Q: Do you accept a new student for this series?